web-platform-tests/wpt/docs/_writing-tests/general-guidelines.md

 For JavaScript code that is re-used across many tests (e.g. `testharness.js` and the files located in the directory named `common`), language features that were introduced in [ECMAScript 2015][es2015] or later should be avoided.
-This practice avoids introducing spanning test failures for consumers maintaining older JavaScript runtimes.
+This practice avoids introducing test failures for consumers maintaining older JavaScript runtimes.

 Existing tests can be used as a guide to identify acceptable features.
-For Community-maintained projects such as [the ECMAScript compatibility tables][es-compat] and [caniuse.com][caniuse] provide an overview of basic feature support across the browsers listed above.
+For features that are not used in existing tests, community-maintained projects such as [the ECMAScript compatibility tables][es-compat] and [caniuse.com][caniuse] provide an overview of basic feature support across the browsers listed above.

 ### Be Self-Contained